Dimimalinov999/opsec-multitool/README.md

 ``` bash
 opsec exif wipe [image path]
 ```
-#### Tip:
-You can drag and drop the image in the terminal to fill the image path.
 ## Installing (UNIX like systems)
 ### Pre-compiled binaries
 You can obtain the pre-compiled binaries in the releases tab